flaf/miscellaneous/puppet/modules/repository/README.md

 `puppet-agent` package and the `puppetserver` package which will be pinned in the APT configuration.
-For the `pinning_agent_version` and `pinning_server_version` parameters, the special string value `none` means "no pinning".
+For the `pinning_agent_version` and `pinning_server_version` parameters, the special string value `'none'` means "no pinning".
 These 3 parameters have no default value and you must provide values yourself.
 For instance in hiera with something like that: